eve-vp/DEV010-cipher/src/readme.txt

 - `inputTextElement`: This variable stores a reference to the input element where the user enters the text to be encoded or decoded.
 - `shiftAmountElement`: This variable stores a reference to the select element that allows the user to choose the shift amount (1 to 25).
-- `encodedTextElement`: This variable stores a reference to the textarea element where the encoded text will be displayed.
+- `encodeTextElement`: This variable stores a reference to the textarea element where the encoded text will be displayed.
-- `decodedTextElement`: This variable stores a reference to the textarea element where the decoded text will be displayed.
+- `decodeTextElement`: This variable stores a reference to the textarea element where the decoded text will be displayed.

 **3. Understanding Objects:**